ontologyportal/SUMOjEdit/README.md

 - Install [jEdit](http://jedit.org/index.php?page=download&platform=mac)
   (Choose the Mac OS X package link)\
   After installing, you may need to go to System->Security&Privacy->Security and allow the jedit app
-- Note that your jEdit home directory on a mac is /Users/myname/Library/jEdit
+- Note that your jEdit home directory on macOS is: /Users/myname/Library/jEdit or ~/Library/jEdit
 - Instead of ant append.bashrc:
 ```sh
 cd ~/workspace/SUMOjEdit